ArnaudDroitLab/LD-annot/README.md

 ## Citing LD-annot
-Prunier J, Lemaçon A, Bastien A, Mohsen, Porth I., Robert C and Droit A. submitted.
-LD-Annot: a bioinformatics tool to automatically provide candidate SNPs with annotations for genes in linkage disequilibrium.
+Prunier J., Lemaçon A., Bastien A., Mohsen, Porth I., Robert C and Droit A. _submitted_. **LD-Annot**: a bioinformatics tool to automatically provide candidate SNPs with annotations for genes in linkage disequilibrium.

 ## Implementation and requirements